Nationwide savings account rates compared

 Nationwide Building Society offers a broad range of savings accounts with interest rates up to 6.5%.

-Nationwide is the word's largest building society and one of the UK's largest savings providers.
-It's recently made moves to takeover Virgin Money.
-It offers a broad range of savings accounts, so whether you're looking to save your money for a rainy day, or you're willing to let your money mature over a longer period of time, Nationwide has several options.
+Nationwide is the world's largest building society and one of the UK's largest savings providers.
+It acquired Virgin Money in 2024.
+Nationwide offers a broad range of savings accounts, so whether you're looking to save your money for a rainy day, or you're willing to let your money mature over a longer period of time, Nationwide has several options.
 Nationwide Building Society's top savings rate of 6.5% is available on one of its regular savings accounts.

 The best savings account depends on what you want from your savings.
 If you're after fast access to your money, then an easy-access account should suit you.
 However, if you're happy to lock your money away for a time to access a higher rate, then a fixed-rate bond is a good option.